holidayextras/culture/testing-standard.md

 ### Using `it` blocks
 Within describe blocks we can put `it` blocks, it's within these `it` blocks that we put the assertion for the thing we're testing.
 Keeping to **one** assertion per `it` block makes pinpointing the source of a test failure very easy, so this is considered good practice when appropriate.
+For example, having multiple assertions in one `it` block might acceptable when testing computationally expensive tasks or assertions of multiple calls of the same function.

 Acceptable